SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/index.md

    * **EmailID** (Optional) Used for alerts.
    * **IncludeLogGroupInfo.**  Set to true to include loggroup/logstream values in logs.
 The default value is     False.
 For AWS Lambda Logs **IncludeLogGroupInfo** must be set to **True**; for VPC Flow Logs it's optional.
    * **LogFormat.** For VPC logs, choose either VPC-JSON (JSON format) or VPC-RAW (raw messages).
 The default value is Others.
    * **LogStreamPrefix** (Optional) Enter comma separated list of logStream name prefixes to filter by logStream.
-Please note this is seperate from a logGroup.
+Please note this is separate from a logGroup.
 This is used to only send certain logStreams within a cloudwatch logGroup(s).
 LogGroup(s) still need to be subscribed to the created Lambda function     (`SumoCWLogsLambda-<Auto-Genereted-Suffix>`), regardless of what is input for this value.

     :::note
     LogStreamPrefix field does not accept special characters (`[|\\{}()[\]^$+*?.-]`).
 For example, you can use the comma-separated list like test-name, test-logs as the LogStream name prefixes.